mathieuelisa/Ichibban-MERN-stack/README.md

 ## MY PROJECT

-Ichibban is an application that tries to combine originality and design.
+Ichibban is an application that tries to combine originality and minimalist design.
-With this application you can manage some stuff like: add, remove, update products.
-You can also pay with stripe API.
+With this application you can manage some stuff like: add, remove, update products/order or users.<br> You can also simulate a payment with paypal API.

 ## TECHNICAL STACK